-- A. Registered state warrants or treasury notes or bonds of this state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state. - B. Bonds, notes, warrants, or other evidences of indebtedness of a local agency within this state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or local agency or by a department, board, agency or authority of the local agency. - C. Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states, in addition to California.
+- A. Registered state warrants or treasury notes or bonds of this state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state. - B. Registered state warrants, treasury notes or bonds of the State of California and bonds, notes, warrants or other evidences of indebtedness of any local agency within the State of California, other than OCTA, of the State, Bonds, notes, warrants, or other evidences of indebtedness of a local agency within this state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or local agency or by a department, board, agency or authority of the state or local agency. - C. Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenueproducing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states, in addition to California. - A. Such obligations must be issued by an entity whose debt is rated in a rating category of A (long-term) or A-1 (short term) or their equivalents at least A-1 or better by two of the three NRSROs for short-term obligations., or A or the equivalent for long-term debt. - ₿. - C. OCTA may also purchase defeased state and local obligations as long asif the obligations have been legally defeased with U.S. Treasury securities and such obligations mature or otherwise terminate within five years of the date of purchase. - Ð.-- - E. Public agency bonds issued for private purposes (industrial development bonds) are specifically excluded as allowable investments.

-4. BANKERS ACCEPTANCES
+4.6) BANKERS ACCEPTANCES

-Bankers' acceptances otherwise known as bills of exchange or time drafts that are drawn on and accepted by a commercial bank.
+-Bankers' acceptances otherwise known as bills of exchange or time drafts that are drawn on and accepted by a commercial bank. which: